-Bucks County DUI Lawyer
+Bucks County DUI Defense Lawyer

 A night out with your friends can turn into a life-changing event for all the wrong reasons.
 A single traffic stop and an overzealous group of police officers could lead to your arrest for driving under the influence.
 In an instant, your career, freedom, and good name are in jeopardy in ways they’ve never been before.
 How can you begin to defend yourself when you have no idea how the system works?
 You need experienced legal counsel, and you need it immediately.

-DUI Laws in Bucks County
+Basics of DUI Laws in Bucks County

 A DUI charge often begins with abnormal driving on the part of an intoxicated driver.
 Making wide turns, swerving and weaving, driving too quickly or slowly, driving against the flow of traffic, failing to use turn signals or lights, or rapidly accelerating or decelerating are signals that a driver is intoxicated.

 Being charged with a DUI in Pennsylvania depends on whether the police can prove that the driver was driving, operating, or in “actual physical control” of the vehicle.
-“Actual physical control” isn’t strictly defined but is used to describe evidence that the driver drove a vehicle while they were intoxicated.
+“Actual physical control” isn’t strictly defined but is used to describe evidence that the driver operated a vehicle while they were intoxicated.
 If, for example, a driver was found passed out in the passenger seat of their parked car with the headlights on and the key in the ignition, it is valid for police to conclude that they were in “actual physical control” of the vehicle.
 However, the defendant has a greater chance of defending themselves against DUI charges if they were not actually seen driving by police.